Session to discuss problems in the healthcare system and personnel appointments

 Aleksandr Lukashenko reminded that during the visit to one of the hospitals he warned the then vice premier, Vasily Zharko, to analysis the pricing situation.
 “You told me everything was okay.
 But it wasn’t.
 I warned you about the responsibility for the system.
 Do not blame anyone,” the Belarusian leader stressed.
 “What have you been doing?
 Your subordinates were caught.
 Now tell me honestly how you are going to run the ministry.
 If you cannot do it everything will be just worse.”

 “We will not offer excuses.
 First of all, we are ashamed of the dishonesty of certain officials.
 Of course, it is hard explain the behavior of some of them.
 But at the same time we are planning to change the system in general.
 The transparency of purchases should be a priority,” the minister said.

 Valery Malashko reported on measures to straighten things up in the industry, raise the quality of healthcare services at various levels, ensure the necessary range of medications and reasonable prices, guarantee the transparency of tenders, improve personnel management.

 The minister promised to do his best to improve and stabilize the system.

 The ministry officials were instructed to solve problems and eradicate corruption by the beginning of 2019.
 It is important to improve the reputation of the agency.
 According to the President, there will be a big conference to discuss the state of affairs in the industry and its prospects at the beginning of the year.

-Alexander Lukashenko stressed that there will be severe punishment for any violations.
+Aleksandr Lukashenko stressed that there will be severe punishment for any violations.

 At the session the President authorized the appointment of a number of executives in the healthcare system.